What's Ridgeline all about?

 and to take advantage of their own unique learning styles.
 Children

 learn how to learn and are responsible for their education.

 - Cooperation.
 Noncompetitive, child-centered classrooms with mixed-age groupings help students develop respect and empathy.
 Community-building and conflict-resolution lessons are woven into the daily routine.
-Adults and students model grace and courtesy, building trust and communication, and students value diverse perspectives.
+Adults and students model grace and courtesy, building trust and communication.
+Students value diverse perspectives.

 - Resilience.
-Students enjoy the confidence that comes with having real accomplishments.
+Students enjoy the confidence that comes from real accomplishments.
 Teachers help students focus on the satisfaction of their work, rather than giving praise.
 Children come up with their own creative solutions to challenges.
 They learn from their disappointments and develop flexibility, balance, and self-reliance.